Bill's Bountiful Blog

 Published: 04/11/24 Topics: Guest Behavior, Guest Management, Interview, Leavenworth WA, Lodging Management, Vortex VIP Comments: 0

-Mike, a retired attorney and the owner of Icicle View Vacation Rental Home in Leavenworth, agreed to sit down with Leavenworth Getaways, a member of the Vortex VIP lodging managers group, for a few minutes this week.
+Mike, a retired attorney and the owner of Icicle View Vacation Rental Home in Leavenworth, agreed to sit down with Leavenworth VIP Getaways, a member of the Vortex VIP lodging managers group, for a few minutes this week.

 For over 20 years, Mike and his family have owned Icicle View.
-They’ve spent weekend, holidays, and new years there.
+They’ve spent weekend, holidays, and New Years there.
 Their daughter’s favorite childhood memories have been at the house, and the entire family has enjoyed seeing the California Quail and Grouse in the backyard.
 A special event for this family of birdwatchers.
-Deer have even taken advantage of the carport to cool off during the summertime.

 VIP: Mike, thank you for speaking with us today.
 We’re so glad you are trusting your house to us.
 What made you buy it 23 years ago?